Boston's Great Molasses Flood of 1919

 How did this tragedy happen in the first place?
 The United States Industrial Alcohol Company was quick to blame everyone’s favorite early-20th-century scapegoats: anarchists.
 The company claimed that since its alcohol was an ingredient in government munitions, anarchists must have sabotaged the tank by detonating a bomb.
 Another theory explained that the molasses had fermented inside the tank, which led to an explosion.

 Investigators soon found the real culprit, though: absurdly shoddy construction work.
 The company had been in such a hurry to get the tank built back in 1915 that it didn’t cut corners so much as it ignored the corners completely.
+Modern studies have found that the tank walls were both too thin and made of a steel that was too brittle to withstand the volume of molasses.
 The man who oversaw the construction wasn’t an engineer or an architect; in fact, he couldn’t even read a blueprint.
 The tank needed to be an engineering marvel to hold all that weight, but the company never even consulted an engineer on the project.
 Basically, it threw up a gigantic tank as quickly and cheaply as possible, skimped on inspections and safety tests, and hoped for the best.

 In light of these details, it’s amazing that the tank held together for four years.
 Nearby residents reported that the tank had leaked since its construction.
 Rather than fix the problem, the United States Industrial Alcohol Company had painted the tank brown so the leaks would be less noticeable.